-The projected minimum amount of water that will be delivered to South Australia as part of its Entitlement in 2019-20 is 1,410 gigalitres (GL).
+The projected minimum amount of water that will be delivered to South Australia as Entitlement flow in 2019-20 is 1,410 gigalitres (GL).
+This volume has not increased since the last Water Allocation Statement on 1 October 2019.

-This assumes that future inflows in 2019-20 will be consistent with the lowest inflows on record.
+The volume assumes that future inflows in 2019-20 will be consistent with the lowest inflows on record.